 ARYZTA Europe - ARYZTA Europe Underlying EBITDA declined by €64 million, or 23.3%, to €211 million in the financial year ended 31 July 2017 from €275 million in the financial year ended 31 July 2016.
 In addition, ARYZTA Europe Underlying EBITDA Margin declined by 360 basis points to 12.1% in the financial year ended 31 July 2017 from 15.7% in the financial year ended 31 July 2016.
 The decline was primarily due to the considerable challenges associated with transferring 225 SKUs in Germany from the Fricopan facility to the new bakery capacity in Eisleben and in optimising the operations in connection with this additional bakery capacity.
 Increased commodity costs, in particular increases in the cost of butter in the second half of the financial year, also negatively impacted ARYZTA Europe Underlying EBITDA and the corresponding Underlying EBITDA Margin.
-In addition, the weakening of the pound sterling in relation to the euro also negatively impacted the Underlying EBITDA Margin in the United Kingdom due to the resulting increased cost of products supplied from the eurozone, which also negatively impacted the overall ARYZTA Europe Underlying EBITDA and Underlying EBITDA Margin.
+In addition, the weakening of the pound sterling in relation to the euro also negatively impacted the Underlying EBITDA Margin.
 With the exception of Germany and the United Kingdom, most of the Group's operations elsewhere in Europe performed well, in part because the impact of insourcing by a large customer in Switzerland occurring more slowly than initially anticipated.